 Help Save our Oceans

 By taking some small conservational actions and then multiplying them by like-minded people, we can achieve some big results.
-Help be the change, with every trip, with every place, and with every dive.
+Help be the change to save the oceans, with every trip, with every place, and with every dive.

-Within this blog, we have put together some tips for people to help save our oceans and how you can start to support ocean conservation today.
+Within this blog, we have put together some tips for people to help save our oceans and how you can start to support ocean preservation today.

 1. Be a Responsible Scuba Diver

 Buoyancy control is very important when it comes to diving.
 Most underwater animals and plants are a lot more fragile than they appear.
 A swipe of a fin, a small touch or even a bump of your camera can destroy hundreds of years of coral growth, harm an animal or cause damage to a plant.
 Try to streamline your scuba gear, perfect your techniques and continue your dive training to improve your skills while helping to save marine animals from this sort of harm.

 2. Take Only Pictures, Leave Only Bubbles

-Try not to purchase items that exploit marine life.
+Try not to purchase items that exploit marine life, instead save marine life.
 Some products are contributions to the harming of coral reefs and even marine populations.
-You can help by avoiding to purchase items like shark products, tortoiseshell hair accessories and coral jewelry.
+You can help by not purchasing items like shark products, tortoiseshell hair accessories and coral jewelry.

-Remember, almost everything found underwater is either alive or is bound to be used by a living creature.
-Anything taken from a dive could potentially contribute to disturbing the fragile balance and could add to the depletion of dive locations for future divers and generations.
+Remember, almost everything found underwater is either alive or is going to be used by a living creature.
+Anything taken from a dive could potentially contribute to disturbing this fragile balance and could add to the depletion of dive locations for future divers and generations.

-3. Be a Role Model in Ocean Conservation
+3. Be a Role Model in Ocean Preservation

-Regardless of your experience level, make sure that you set a good example for everyone who has interaction with the environment – whilst underwater and even on land.
-Influence change within your community and speak to people about the small things we can do to help save our oceans.
+Regardless of your experience level, make sure that you set a good example for everyone who has interaction with the environment – whilst underwater and on land.
+Influence change within your community and speak to people about the small things we can do and how to protect the ocean.

 4. Help Take Care of the Beach